eypacha/pixelrealms/README.md

 ## 🌍 Core Mechanics
 - Terrain: Heights are generated with `midpointDisplacement2D`.
 The canvas is painted from the heightmap using the current `seed` and `worldOffset`.
 Height ranges map to water / sand / land / mountain colors.
 - Seed & tiles: Changing the `seed` or shifting the `worldOffset` reveals different regions of the world deterministically.
 The UI allows seed changes and quick randomization.
-- POIs: Each tile deterministically spawns POIs (e.g., wizards, dark knights).
+- POIs: Each tile deterministically spawns POIs (e.g., wizards, dark knights, campfires).
 Approaching a POI marks it as discovered and immediately awards its loot (coins and sometimes a potion).
+- Campfire: At the start of each run, a campfire is generated at the player's initial spawn point.
+The campfire persists between runs and always marks the initial position.
+If the player passes near the campfire, their health is instantly restored to maximum.
 - Encounters: After each valid movement, a probabilistic check (`ENCOUNTER_RATE`, default 0.1) may trigger a combat encounter.

-## 🧑 Player & Stats
-- Health (HP): `INITIAL_HEALTH`.
-Reaching zero ends the game.
-- Strength: Influences damage dealt.
-- Defense: Reduces damage received proportionally.
-Damage calculation uses a formula considering attack, defense, and a random modifier, with a minimum damage of 1.
-Hit probability depends on attack and defense.
-- Cover: The "cover" action multiplies defense by a fixed value (`COVER_DEFENSE_MULTIPLIER`) for several turns (`COVER_DEFENSE_TURNS`).
-- Enemies: Some enemies may have special abilities (e.g., freezing the player).
-- Coins / Inventory: Earned via POIs and combat loot.
-Potions heal during combat.

 ## 🎮 Movement & Controls
 - Movement: Arrow keys (`ArrowUp`, `ArrowDown`, `ArrowLeft`, `ArrowRight`) move the player across the canvas.